AWaselnuk/AWaselnuk.github.io/_posts/2020-11-24-introducing-the-wbbfm-podcast.md

 ---
 layout: post
 permalink: /articles/:title
-title: "Introducing the wbb.fm podcast"
+title: "Introducing the Wazel Brothers Build (wbb.fm) podcast"
 ---

 After going out on my own to build a business, I started doing a weekly call with my brother [Brandon]().
 I noticed that every time we spoke I got a ton of value out of the conversations.
 Brandon knows a lot about building businesses and possesses many strengths that I am lacking.
 We compliment each other very well.